The Y (film): Synopsis

 The female lead unintentionally becomes silent.
 The couple starts a new chapter in their lives after her marriage, but they quickly run into a new issue.
 After receiving a present from an unidentified source, the protagonist encounters strange occurrences, and their ordinary lives become the subject of a mysterious tale.
 The intrigue of the movie is whether she is experiencing trauma as a result of her prior experiences or whether there is a spirit in the gift that has just arrived and how the two of them are able to solve the mystery.

 Reception

-The Y received mixed to positive reviews from critics.
-The Times of India gave it 2.6 out of 5 rating.
-The Indian films and entertainment website Bollywood Hungama gave it 5 out of 5 rating.
+The film received mixed reviews from critics, with appreciation for its atmosphere and technical aspects, while some criticism was directed at the screenplay.

+An ANI report published by ThePrint stated that the film ran to packed houses across the country in its second week.